Zwirled/plate-mate/README.md

 ![An image of Plat Mate recipe feed webpage ](./src/images/ricipefeed.png)

-On the Saved plates page you can see the saved plates.
+On the Saved plates page you can see the saved plates with instructions and ingredients.

 ![An image of Plat Mate saved plates webpage ](./src/images/savedplates.png)